Measuring & Trimming

 9. Make accurate records of the finished unshod hoof angle and toe measurements and maintain good records.

-Our shoes can be rasped to fit the hoof if necessary, being very careful to not rasp the hoof wall.
-To maintain the integrity and natural strength of the flexible hoof walls, don’t rasp clinch channels for nails.
-Clinch block the nails and remove only the turned over nail without touching the hoof wall, if possible.
+Our shoes can be rasped to fit the hoof perfectly, if necessary, being careful to not rasp the hoof wall.
 It is important to keep the hoof wall strong and flexible.
-The nails will hold.
+Clinch block the nails, driving the nail crown into the shoe material to lock nails into the nail slot provided.

-Our experience has shown that the second or third application of GOLDENWINGSHORSESHOES, with proper trimming as suggested in our Trimming Guidelines, may result in a reduction of shoe size as the foot begins to reshape as it achieves balance.
-This is a good and positive reaction of using GOLDENWINGSHORSESHOES.
+Our experience has shown that the second or third application of GOLDEN WINGS HORSESHOES, with proper trimming as suggested in our Trimming Guidelines, may result in a reduction, or an increase of shoe size, as the foot begins to reshape as it achieves balance for this specific horse.
+This is a good and positive reaction of using GOLDEN WINGS HORSESHOES.
 A strong, flexible and healthy hoof!